rylativity/pyspark-jupyter/README.md

 ### Tips & Tricks
 - If you don't care about using Spark in "clustered" mode and prefer to just use  single-local-node Spark, simply remove the '.master("spark://spark:7077")' from SparkSession.builder options (omitting a .master() call defaults to single-local-node).
 Unless you are actually running the Spark cluster across multiple physical or virtual servers, single-local-node Spark will execute faster than clustered mode.
+- The number of spark workers can be scaled up or down with `docker-compose up -d --scale spark-worker=<n_workers>` e.g. `docker-compose up -d --scale spark-worker=3`